unkcpz/tatzelwurm/README.md

 # tatzelwurm

-tatzelwurm is a lightweight persistent queue system to deal with local process calls and broadcast.
+tatzelwurm is a lightweight persistent queue system to deal with local process calls and broadcast between coordinator and workers.

 - The design consideration is in DESIGN.md